"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 Attachment parenting is all about close connection to your child, learning to read and know your child so you can respond to his or her needs.

-Dr. Sears very simply recommends that you do whatever you can in whatever creative way possible to fulfil whatever need your high need baby has ... it will pay back 100 fold later when your child is securely attached to you.
+Dr. Sears very simply recommends that you do whatever you can in whatever creative way possible to fulfil whatever need your baby has ... it will pay back 100 fold later when your child is securely attached to you.

 Dr. Sears says that you shouldn't expect your high need baby to behave like a 'normal' baby.
 You shouldn't try to adapt his or her needs to a 'normal' baby's needs.
 Accept the high needs and do what you can to meet them.